bhargav2143/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

   - Take me to [Video Tutorial](https://kodekloud.com/courses/539883/lectures/10352432)

-In this section, we will take a look at Static Pods
+In this section, we will take a look at Static Pods Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them.
+Unlike Pods that are managed by the control plane (for example, a Deployment); instead, the kubelet watches each static Pod (and restarts it if it fails).

+Static Pods are always bound to one Kubelet on a specific node.

+The kubelet automatically tries to create a mirror Pod on the Kubernetes API server for each static Pod.
+This means that the Pods running on a node are visible on the API server, but cannot be controlled from there.
+The Pod names will suffixed with the node hostname with a leading hyphen

 #### How do you provide a pod definition file to the kubelet without a kube-apiserver?
 - You can configure the kubelet to read the pod definition files from a directory on the server designated to store information about pods.